Moose Mobile Review

 The best Moose Mobile plan

-For comparison, $49 will get you 60GB, unlimited calls and text to Australian numbers, unlimited international calls and text to 35 countries, a bonus Optus Sport subscription and 12-months of Apple Music.
+For comparison, let’s take a look at the $49 Optus Choice Plan. $49 will get you 60GB, unlimited calls and text to Australian numbers, unlimited international calls and text to 35 countries, a bonus Optus Sport subscription and 12-months of Apple Music.
 On top of all that, it’s month-to-month, meaning you’re not contracted for any amount of time.

 The cheapest Moose Mobile plan

-At the time of writing, the cheapest Moose Mobile plan available costs $8.80 per month and it gets you 1GB of data, plus 200 minutes for calls.
+At the time of writing, the cheapest Moose Mobile plan available costs $8.80 per month and it gets you 1GB of data and unlimited standard national calls and texts.
 Bottom-tier plans like this rarely offer any kind of real value but this deal is actually a bit of a steal if you’re looking to spend the monthly minimum.
 It’s also month-to-month so you’re not contracted to pay anything past your first month and can cancel any time.

 In fact, Moose Mobile’s 1GB plan is currently the cheapest data plan available on the Optus 4G network.
 Dodo technically has the cheapest plan but it doesn’t come with any included data.